 Hence, this new stinging nettle pesto with green garlic recipe.

-Step-by-step: stinging nettle pesto tips
+Step-by-step: getting this stinging nettle pesto recipe perfect

 Step 1.
 Harvest stinging nettle and green garlic (use garlic cloves as alternative).